bendichter/bendichter.github.io/_pages/about.md

   - /about.html
 ---

-I am the Founder of [CatalystNeuro](http://catalystneuro.com), a consulting and software development company that facilitates collaboration in neuroscience.
+I am a Research Software Engineer and the Founder of [CatalystNeuro](http://catalystneuro.com), where I work to transform how neuroscience labs collaborate and share data.
-We believe that the future of neuroscience will be driven by collaboration between labs.
-Our mission is to develop channels of communication and distribution of resources between labs to enable exponential growth and innovation.
-We are at the forefront of this effort, shaping the way data, analysis and visualization tools are standardized and shared across the international community of systems neuroscientists.
-We ensure that these tools accelerate scientific discovery by working in parallel with neuroscientists and work with them to enhance the tools they already use.

-I have been fortunate enough to find a team of like-minded neuroscientists and software developers, and together we are finding ways to contribute to the field outside of the standard academic path.
-I am a strong advocate for non-traditional paths in science.
-If you are curious about carving your own path and you want to learn how others have done it, feel free to contact me via email.
+## Vision & Work

+At CatalystNeuro, we're revolutionizing neuroscience collaboration through better data standardization and tool sharing.
+Our work focuses on:

+- Developing standardized data formats for neuroscience
+- Creating tools for seamless data sharing between labs
+- Building bridges between different analysis platforms
+- Consulting with labs to optimize their data workflows

+We believe the future of neuroscience lies in open collaboration, and we're actively shaping how data and tools are shared across the international neuroscience community.

 ## Background

-I received my Ph.D. in Bioengineering from the [UC Berkeley - UCSF Joint Program in Bioengineering](http://bioegrad.berkeley.edu/), in [Dr. Edward Chang's lab](http://changlab.ucsf.edu/).
-There, I used electrocorticography (ECoG) to study the neural control of speech in humans.
+I received my Ph.D. in Bioengineering from the [UC Berkeley - UCSF Joint Program in Bioengineering](http://bioegrad.berkeley.edu/), working in [Dr. Edward Chang's lab](http://changlab.ucsf.edu/).
+My research focused on using electrocorticography (ECoG) to understand speech control in humans, particularly the neural mechanisms of voice pitch control in speaking and singing.
-Much of this work focused on how we control the pitch of our voice when we speak and sing.

-During my undergraduate at the University of Pittsburgh, I studied in in the [SMILE lab](https://smile.pitt.edu/) under the supervision of [Dr. Aaron Batista](https://www.engineering.pitt.edu/AaronBatista/).
-I learned how to design probbablilstic models of neural activity, which guides my thinking about neural data analysis to this day.
+During my undergraduate years at the University of Pittsburgh's [SMILE lab](https://smile.pitt.edu/) under [Dr. Aaron Batista](https://www.engineering.pitt.edu/AaronBatista/), I developed probabilistic models of neural activity.
+This early work shaped my approach to neural data analysis and eventually led to my interest in standardizing data practices across the field.

+## Alternative Paths in Science

+I'm passionate about exploring non-traditional careers in science.
+Through CatalystNeuro, I've found a way to contribute to neuroscience beyond the conventional academic path.
+I work with a talented team of neuroscientists and software developers who share this vision.

+If you're interested in exploring alternative careers in science or want to learn about different paths, feel free to reach out.
+I'm always happy to share experiences and discuss possibilities.

-## Hobbies
+## Beyond the Lab

-I love to travel and dance West Coast Swing.
+When not working on neuroscience data, I enjoy:
+- Dancing West Coast Swing
+- Traveling and exploring new cultures